Jeanie Engelbach, Founder & Boss Lady

 Jeanie’s success hinges on understanding and anticipating how she can better serve her client.
 The design core of all 3 services is to implement what the client already owns by recycling with purpose, allowing for the final result to be a true reflection of the individual’s taste and style.

-Jeanie would like to take this opportunity to thank her parents for denominating her jeanie as she would have had a far more difficult time branding her mini design empire.
+Jeanie lives in New York City with her street savvy bulldog, Tater Tot, but will travel to wherever mayhem & lack luster interior design lurks.
+Jeanie would like to take this opportunity to thank her parents for naming her so aptly, as she would have otherwise had a far more difficult time branding her lifestyle empire.